 In the media and politics there is a great focus on sustainable use of resources as well as protection of the environment and the climate.
-IFAT is an opportunity to meet solution providers.
-After all: The modern waste management and recycling sector makes an important contribution to reducing greenhouse gases and reusing raw materials.
+The modern waste management and recycling sector makes an important contribution to reducing greenhouse gases and reusing raw materials.
 Recycling keeps materials in the economic cycle for longer and means that they can be used more efficiently.
-Non-recyclable materials can also be used to generate energy, for example as a substitute fuel.
-Use of fossil fuels can therefore be minimized.
+Non-recyclable materials can also be used to generate energy, for example as refused derived fuel (RDF) or solid recovered fuel (SRF).
+Depending on the calorific value and the fraction size, secondary fuels can be used in calciners in cement plants, fluidized bed combustion as well as in substitute fuel power plants.
+Consequently, the use of fossil fuels can be minimized.

-The cornerstone of any process is generally the size reduction of materials.
+The cornerstone of any recycling process is generally the size reduction of materials.
 That’s where industrial shredders come into play.
-At the world’s leading trade fair for scrap and raw material management, WEIMA will demonstrate the potential of single and multi-stage waste processing in practice with the PowerLine 3000.
+With the PowerLine, PreCut and FineCute shredders, WEIMA demonstrates the potential of single and multi-stage waste processing.

 WEIMA PowerLine 3000 shredder – for optimal processing of scrap as a substitute fuel